Silex/rocketjob/api.md

 job = RocketJob::Job.last
 ```

-To find a specific job, based on it's id:
+To find a specific job, based on its id:

 ```ruby
 job = RocketJob::Job.find('55aeaf03a26ec0c1bd00008d')
 ```

-To change it's priority:
+To change its priority:

 ```ruby
 job = RocketJob::Job.find('55aeaf03a26ec0c1bd00008d')